isislab-unisa/trace-me-now/docs/cloud/aws/README.md

 # Amazon Web Services
-Scenarios with many devices involved can exploit cloud computing to gain scalability and performance and many other advantages.
-In detail, TraceMeNow exploits the AWS services handling all the processes regarding the cloud services automatically, from their creation to the integration within the IPS, abstracting the developer from the interaction with the cloud provider.

 The AWS architecture employs the Amazon Web Services environment.

-The server engine is realized using AWS Lambda functions, the serverless service of AWS.
-TraceMeNow uses Lambda functions to perform the actions in response to the events and manage interaction with the other components.
+The server engine is realized using AWS Lambda functions to perform the actions in response to the events and manage interaction with the other components.
 The Event/Notification system is based on AWS IoT Core acting as the MQTT broker.
 The database is implemented through Amazon DynamoDB.
 The interaction with the application module relies on Amazon API Gateway.
 The APIs represent the trigger of the Lambda functions, working as entry points.
 For instance, any database operation is performed using the endpoint provided by API Gateway.